 Below are two examples of actual threats the BOX caught on my personal devices.

 Denial of Service: Canon

-When I connected a Canon printer I was immediately alerted to a very serious Denial of Service (DoS) vulnerability in the Canon software but I was assured the printer was protected while on the BOX network.
+When I connected a Canon printer I was immediately alerted to a very serious Denial of Service (DoS) vulnerability in the Canon software but was assured the printer was protected while on the BOX network.
 Although the BOX can’t fix software issues in other products I contacted Canon support and provided a screenshot of the alert in the hope they might take action to resolve it (they haven’t).
 Below is a screenshot from my Bitdefender Central account Web interface.

 “Dangerous URL” Blocked: Netflix